NixOS/rfcs/rfcs/0051-mark-stale-issues.md

 # Motivation
 [motivation]: #motivation

-We have a large number of open issues and PRs that have accumulated over the years.
+We have a large number of open issues that have accumulated over the years.
 Not all of them are still valid and need our attention.